The Quiet Earth: Alone

 The next morning Hobson procures weapons and supplies, and leaves for Auckland, finding the city deserted.
 Hobson seems to be the only human being remaining.
 He wonders what rendered him immune to the Effect.
 Hobson hurries to an apparent smoke signal coming from the North Shore, only to find suburban homes destroyed by the impact of a jetliner.
 The plane was empty when it crashed.

 Hobson travels to the research unit, where he worked to reactivate dormant genes in humans and animals using high-frequency sound waves and radiation.
 The unit's head, Perrin, believed that awakening the dormant genes would lead to a quantum leap in evolution.
 Hobson finds Perrin in a radiation chamber, dead at the controls of the sound wave machine.
 The machine appears to have short-circuited, but there is no evidence indicating how Perrin died.
 Hobson decides he perished before the Effect – as dead animal tissue did not vanish.
 Hobson retrieves Perrin's papers, then begins journeying to Wellington, hoping to find survivors or clues as to what happened.

 En route to Rotorua, Hobson sees a creature in his headlights.
 The monster is some kind of hybrid of dog and calf.
 Hobson drives off terror-stricken, unsure as to whether the apparition was really there.

 At Rotorua, after realising everyone else is dead, Hobson almost commits suicide.
 When he comes across live fish in a stream, Hobson concludes that the Effect did not penetrate water.
-He is startled when an electronic howling noise booms out across Lake Taupo from the far side.
-Hobson reaches an area of bushland near Turangi, his path blocked by a truck.
+He is startled when an electronic howling noise booms out across Lake Taupō from the far side.
+Hobson reaches an area of bushland near Tūrangi, his path blocked by a truck.
 Back-tracking, he finds the alternate route also cut off.
 Trying to work around the stalled vehicle, he is confronted by another survivor with a rifle.